darryl-h/v-rising-server/README.md

         * Install an RCON client to broadcast the restart to the users on the server
         * Open the Windows firewall for the VRising Server
-        * Schedule a restart daily at 09:00 to update the server automatically
+        * Schedule a restart daily at 09:00 to update the server automatically Press any key to continue or CTRL+C to quit:
 ```

 During installation, each step is documented